diegomattos1408/diegomattos1408/README.md

   - Libraries: Pandas, Matplotlib, Seaborn, Factor_analyzer, Pingouin, Statsmodels, Scikit-learn, Scipy, Tensor-Flow.

 ### 🎓 Academic Background
+- **Specialization in Data Engineering and Big data** from the University of São Paulo POLI (2025 - 2027)
-- **MBA in Data Science and Analytics** from the University of São Paulo (2023 - 2024)
+- **MBA in Data Science and Analytics** from the University of São Paulo Esalq (2023 - 2024)
-- **Bachelor's Degree in Physics** from the University of São Paulo (2012 - 2017)
+- **Bachelor's Degree in Physics** from the University of São Paulo IFUSP (2012 - 2017)
 - **Extension Courses** at the University of São Paulo:
-  - Introduction to Computer Science with Python (Parts 1 & 2) (2021)
+  - Introduction to Computer Science with Python (Parts 1 & 2) IME (2021)
-  - Big Data (2021)
+  - Big Data POLI (2021)
-  - Introduction to Machine Learning with Python (2023)
+  - Introduction to Machine Learning with Python Esalq 2023)
-  - Fundamentals of Statistics, Introduction to R Software, and Machine Learning (2023)
+  - Fundamentals of Statistics, Introduction to R Software, and Machine Learning Esalq (2023)

 ### 💼 Professional Training
 - **Google Data Analytics** (2022)